JPMorgan Chase & Co. Increases Boeing (NYSE:BA) Price Target to $207.00

-Boeing (NYSE:BA – Get Rating) had its target price upped by JPMorgan Chase & Co. from $200.00 to $207.00 in a report published on Wednesday morning, The Fly reports.
-They currently have an overweight rating on the aircraft producer’s stock.
+Boeing (NYSE:BA – Get Rating) had its target price hoisted by JPMorgan Chase & Co. from $200.00 to $207.00 in a research report issued to clients and investors on Wednesday, The Fly reports.
+The brokerage currently has an “overweight” rating on the aircraft producer’s stock.
+JPMorgan Chase & Co.‘s target price suggests a potential downside of 0.50% from the stock’s current price.

 Boeing Trading Up 0.6 %

-In other Boeing news, CEO David L. Calhoun purchased 25,000 shares of the company’s stock in a transaction that occurred on Friday, November 4th.
-The shares were bought at an average cost of $158.88 per share, for a total transaction of $3,972,000.00.
-Following the purchase, the chief executive officer now owns 25,000 shares of the company’s stock, valued at approximately $3,972,000.
-The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-In other news, CEO David L. Calhoun bought 25,000 shares of the firm’s stock in a transaction that occurred on Friday, November 4th.
-The shares were acquired at an average price of $158.88 per share, with a total value of $3,972,000.00.
-Following the acquisition, the chief executive officer now owns 25,000 shares of the company’s stock, valued at approximately $3,972,000.
-The acquisition was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, Director Steven M. Mollenkopf bought 1,285 shares of the firm’s stock in a transaction that occurred on Friday, November 4th.
-The shares were purchased at an average cost of $157.09 per share, for a total transaction of $201,860.65.
-Following the acquisition, the director now directly owns 2,917 shares in the company, valued at approximately $458,231.53.
+In other Boeing news, Director Steven M. Mollenkopf acquired 1,285 shares of the business’s stock in a transaction dated Friday, November 4th.
+The stock was bought at an average price of $157.09 per share, with a total value of $201,860.65.
+Following the purchase, the director now owns 2,917 shares of the company’s stock, valued at $458,231.53.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
+In other Boeing news, Director Steven M. Mollenkopf acquired 1,285 shares of the business’s stock in a transaction dated Friday, November 4th.
+The stock was bought at an average price of $157.09 per share, with a total value of $201,860.65.
+Following the purchase, the director now owns 2,917 shares of the company’s stock, valued at $458,231.53.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, CEO David L. Calhoun acquired 25,000 shares of the business’s stock in a transaction dated Friday, November 4th.
+The stock was acquired at an average cost of $158.88 per share, with a total value of $3,972,000.00.
+Following the purchase, the chief executive officer now directly owns 25,000 shares in the company, valued at approximately $3,972,000.
 The disclosure for this purchase can be found here.
-0.11% of the stock is currently owned by corporate insiders.
+0.11% of the stock is owned by corporate insiders.

-Hedge funds and other institutional investors have recently bought and sold shares of the company.
-Financial Management Professionals Inc. increased its holdings in shares of Boeing by 7.7% in the 4th quarter.
-Financial Management Professionals Inc. now owns 701 shares of the aircraft producer’s stock worth $134,000 after buying an additional 50 shares during the last quarter.
-My Personal CFO LLC bought a new position in shares of Boeing in the 4th quarter worth $110,000.
-Cairn Investment Group Inc. bought a new position in shares of Boeing in the 4th quarter worth $221,000.
-Macroview Investment Management LLC increased its holdings in shares of Boeing by 100.0% in the 4th quarter.
-Macroview Investment Management LLC now owns 166 shares of the aircraft producer’s stock worth $32,000 after buying an additional 83 shares during the last quarter.
-Finally, Stonnington Group LLC increased its holdings in shares of Boeing by 109.5% in the 4th quarter.
-Stonnington Group LLC now owns 24,905 shares of the aircraft producer’s stock worth $5,148,000 after buying an additional 13,015 shares during the last quarter.
-Institutional investors own 57.07% of the company’s stock.
+Several institutional investors have recently added to or reduced their stakes in the company.
+Financial Management Professionals Inc. boosted its position in Boeing by 7.7% during the 4th quarter.
+Financial Management Professionals Inc. now owns 701 shares of the aircraft producer’s stock valued at $134,000 after buying an additional 50 shares during the period.
+My Personal CFO LLC purchased a new stake in Boeing during the 4th quarter valued at $110,000.
+Cairn Investment Group Inc. purchased a new stake in Boeing during the 4th quarter valued at $221,000.
+Macroview Investment Management LLC boosted its position in Boeing by 100.0% during the 4th quarter.
+Macroview Investment Management LLC now owns 166 shares of the aircraft producer’s stock valued at $32,000 after buying an additional 83 shares during the period.
+Finally, Stonnington Group LLC boosted its position in Boeing by 109.5% during the 4th quarter.
+Stonnington Group LLC now owns 24,905 shares of the aircraft producer’s stock valued at $5,148,000 after buying an additional 13,015 shares during the period.
+Hedge funds and other institutional investors own 57.07% of the company’s stock.

 About Boeing